Tatum, Brown each score 35, Celtics beat 76ers 126-117

 There were video tributes highlighting some of Russell’s biggest moments on and off the court.

 The team also wore No. 6 patches on its special edition jerseys.
-The uniforms included 11 gold diamonds down the sides, signifying the 11 championships Russell helped bring Boston over a 13-year span during his career.
+The uniforms included 11 gold diamonds down the sides, signifying the 11 championships Russell helped bring Boston during his career.

 His widow, Jeannine Russell, sat courtside and tearfully acknowledged a standing ovation from fans during a timeout in the third quarter.